thebracket/bevy-test/README.md

+> This article is in-development and will be released in full form soon.

 # Bevy-Invaders

 About the time that *Hands-on Rust* emerged from its technical review, the Rust game development world was abuzz with news of a new engine: *Bevy*.
 It was too late to incorporate Bevy into my book--but it looked like a great engine.
 Bevy has now been available for a year, and is rapidly improving--and capturing mind-share amongst Rust users.